 For over five decades, the Psychonomic Society has played a critical role in promoting scientific research in psychology and allied sciences.
 Understanding its beginnings are key to understanding the Society's current position and how it plans to build on its tradition and transform certain aspects of its work to meet the evolving needs of its members and better serve the field over the next ten years.

 However, psychology is a science that is constantly evolving, and the past ten years have seen dramatic changes and an expansion of the field, particularly at its juncture with neuroscience.
 New and more specialized societies have been created to focus on particular types of science, much as the Psychonomic Society was created in 1959.
-There has also been a dramatic shift for the Society as it embraced the modern publishing process, divested itself of its own publishing house, and contracted with Springer Publishing to produce its six journals.
-There was also a transition of Society management from internal staff to an external management firm.
-In addition, the publishing contract brought in a new and substantial revenue stream that has put the Psychonomic Society in a position to consider various new programs.
+There has also been a dramatic shift for the Society as it embraced the modern publishing process, divested itself of its own publishing house, and contracted with a major publishing company to produce its six journals.
+The Society is managed by internal staff with help from an external management company.
+In addition, the publishing contract brought in a new and substantial revenue stream that has put the Psychonomic Society in a position to consider various new programs, such as the award program, Leading Edge Workshops, Collaborative Symposium, and more.

 The Society's Governing Board (GB) realized that new income not only gave it an incredible opportunity but also a grave responsibility to decide which exciting opportunities to take on.
 They wanted to consider which of these efforts would allow the Society to move forward in the best way.
 They also saw the need to invest financially not only in the future stability of the Society but also in its meeting, journals and its members and their research - the reason it exists in the first place.